safer41/aKountable/README.md

 ```

 ## Usage
+First, say STOP! to people cheating on AI audits.

 Start getting [Tierion](https://tierion.com) credentials for free.
 You will need a username, password and [api keys](https://tierion.com/docs/dataapi).
 This is what we use to talk with the Blockchain.

 Create a [Keras](https://keras.io) model and an aKountable object